DobbiKov/translate-dir-lib/CONTRIBUTING.md

 If you want to contribute but don't know what to start with, read the ToDo section in the [README](README.md).

 All pull requests, ideas and suggestions are welcome!

+## Logging and CLI output

+This project standardizes diagnostics on Loguru and keeps user-facing CLI output as prints:

+- **Default CLI behavior**: show only user-facing `print` output; suppress all Loguru logs.
+- **Verbose mode (`--verbose` / `-v`)**: show both `print` output and all Loguru logs.

+Conventions:

+- Use `print` only for user-facing CLI messages (results, progress, prompts).
+- Use `loguru.logger` for diagnostics (debug/info/warn/error, stack traces, internal state).
+- Library code should not configure Loguru; the CLI entrypoint wires log sinks and verbosity.